Schedule Android

 Some routes are delegated to the application.

-If you have to handle navigation between modules, the Router
+If you have to handle navigation between modules, the Router module must register a receiver:

-should be the class instance implementingAppRouter.UI
+appRouterUiImplshould be the class instance implementingAppRouter.UIinterface.
+We recommend using aApplicationsubclass.

 Modules